Bin-Xia/Bin-Xia/README.md

 🛠️ My goal is to develop **visual, user-friendly bioinformatics tools** that make research easier and more accessible for everyone.

-🤝 I enjoy collaborating and exchanging ideas — especially with **Bigfoot**!
+🤝 I enjoy collaborating and exchanging ideas — especially with people from various fields!

 ---